 Results presented at the American College of Rheumatology annual meeting in San Diego showed how these online chat sessions were able to raise awareness of the condition, reach a wider audience, allow for interaction between patients and healthcare providers and answer patients' questions about lupus.

-It was also observed that the hospital was able to greatly increase participation in the Facebook chats after partnering with the SLE Lupus Foundation, thanks to its status as a community-based organisation.
+It was also observed that the hospital was able to greatly increase participation in the Facebook chats after partnering with the SLE Lupus Foundation, thanks to its status as a community-based organization.

-Two online sessions organised by HSS alone were viewed by around 2,200 users each, whereas the jointly-organised chat event received a total of 6,624 views, with 123 active participants from six countries.
+Two online sessions organized by HSS alone were viewed by around 2,200 users each, whereas the jointly-organized chat event received a total of 6,624 views, with 123 active participants from six countries.

-Dr Jane Salmon, director of the Lupus Center of Excellence and senior author of the study, said: "The findings suggest that collaboration between healthcare providers and disease-specific community organisations can enhance patient participation and increase our ability to educate patients about staying healthy."
+Dr. Jane Salmon, director of the Lupus Center of Excellence and senior author of the study, said: "The findings suggest that collaboration between healthcare providers and disease-specific community organizations can enhance patient participation and increase our ability to educate patients about staying healthy."

 Read the full story at arthritisresearchuk.org.